Data Sovereignty

 Business continuity

-Data sovereignty ensures that businesses have access to their data in the event of a disaster or disruption.
+Data sovereignty ensures businesses can access their data during a disaster or disruption.

 Competitive advantage